Prostitution in Poland: Current status

 Prostitution is legal, but operating brothels or other forms of pimping or coercive prostitution and prostitution of minors are prohibited, as is living off someone else's prostitution.

 Prostitution is present in various forms in the country and a 2007 US State Department report stated that many women who worked as prostitutes were employed in massage parlors and escort services that functioned as brothels, although technically illegal.

 Prostitution is the only profession in Poland that is not taxed, but prostitutes may be asked by authorities to prove that is what they do, since prostitution is not recognized as legitimate work, and therefore receive no social benefits.

 Various attempts have been made to limit overt street prostitution.

-Health

 Demographics

 The total number of prostitutes in Poland is not known, estimates vary widely and should be interpreted with caution.
 For instance, the US 2009 Human Rights Report states that: "according to police there were an estimated 3,300 prostitutes in the country; however, NGOs estimated that there were 18,000 to 20,000 women involved in all aspects of the sex industry."
 The International Encyclopedia of Sexuality writes that "the police estimate that there are about 12,000 prostitutes working in Poland."